davidrbradshaw/HPCC/CS74/automated-cluster-install-draft.md

 nohup ./recipe.sh
 ```

-10. Run this command for the compute node:
+10. Run this command for the compute node.
+You may have to run this command again if pinging (step 11) doesn't work after a few minutes.
 ```
 ipmitool -H 10.2.2.2 -U USERID -P PASSW0RD chassis power cycle
 ```